-Why do companies go through M&A?
+Why do companies merge/acquire?

-Companies do M&A for a few basic reasons:
+Companies merge/acquire for four basic reasons:

 4. Reduce operating costs or increase scale.
 Sometimes two companies can achieve greater efficiency or greater scale by merging.
 In the corporate world, this is a synergy merge.
 For example, Proctor & Gamble acquired Gillette not only for the product line, but also for a greater scale of manufacturing capacity and cost savings.